 Must have same base

-Note that the base must be the same to in order to reduce the expression by subtracting exponents.
+Note that the base must be the same or a multiple in order to reduce the expression by subtracting exponents.

 Dividing by itself